Presa Canario Temperament Info

-The temperament of the Presa Canario is much misunderstood in this country.
+The Presa Canario temperament is much misunderstood in this country.
 The breed is specifically described as “dog of guard.”
 This means a defensive posture.
 Many people believe the Presa Canario should be unapproachable by strangers.
 THIS IS NOT TRUE!
-The Presa Canario should be watchful and alert at all times, but accepting of a friendly stranger.
+The Presa should be watchful and alert at all times, but accepting of a friendly stranger.
 Calm, confidence in all settings, ready to protect or interact, whichever the situation might warrant.
-Presa’s are capable of getting Canine Good Citizen Titles, doing Therapy Work, working in nursing homes, doing all manner of service work all while having gone thru a rigorous course of Personal Protection training.
+Presa’s are capable of getting Canine Good Citizen Titles, doing Therapy Work and working in nursing homes all while having gone thru a rigorous course of Personal Protection training.
 The breed is very versatile and should be neither outwardly vicious or excessively shy.
 The breed has a loyalty to family that is extraordinary.
 They bond to family like few breeds I’ve met.

 The Myth of the Natural Protector.

 A lot of breeders claim their dogs are ‘natural protectors’ and need no training.
 This is, in my opinion one of the most dangerous advertising ploys out there.
 It allows breeders to sell their product as guardians without any training.
 It attracts an unseemly customer.
 It lulls people into a false sense of security about their safety and the safety of the supposed protector.
 And it allows the dog, with the mentality of a 3 year old at best, to make decisions on its own about who needs to be dealt with.
 ALL dogs need to be trained, obedience at least.
 But if you plan on having your dog for protection, it needs advanced obedience first then protection training that continues with obedience that teaches the dog how to bite, when to bite and most importantly when not to bite!
 All of this should be topped off with an absolute out command under any and all distractions.

 So you think you want a sport dog?